VeeMose/VeeMose.github.io/index.md

 Ahhhh...... :relaxed:

 Oh wait, I better be wary, there might be :alien: lurking :exclamation::exclamation:
+>>> Oh shoot!
+These emojis show up in the preview but not on the live page.

 ## Last thing, cuz it's late and I'm tired
 Here is a [link](https://www.moseleytax.com/) to my old website